Rebisco-Biscuit/randomBS/DSA/soCooked/ojbectives.md

   - Remove Duplicates: If you allow duplicates in your list, write a function to remove them.
   - Merge Two Lists: Try merging two sorted linked lists into a single sorted list without using extra space.

-ALL OF THESE SHOULD BE DONE.
+ALL OF THESE SHOULD BE DONE. ~~otherwise my lord Aizen would be disappointed and I don't want that </3~~